 - Impeccable Timing – a playable removal spell.

-- Solitary Camel, if you have a desert or two, it can get really good especially with combat tricks or Cartouche of Solidarity, which is another great common.
+- Solitary Camel, if you have a desert or two, it can get excellent especially with combat tricks or Cartouche of Solidarity, which is another great common.

 - Aven of Enduring Hope is a big flyer that gives you 3 life, which can be very relevant.